quananhle/Python/Software Engineering Practicing/Concepts/Dynamic Programming/The Framework/198. House Robber/README.md

             # Recurrence relation:
             # Must always rob at least one house -> which house to rob at the beginning?
 1 or 2?
-            # If decide to rob house 1, gain the money from the current house and go to 2 houses down
+            # If decide to rob current house, gain the money from the current house and go to 2 houses down
-            # If decide to rob house 2, gain no money from the current house
+            # If decide to skip current house, gain no money from the current house, move to the next house
             memo[i] = max(dp(i + 1), dp(i + 2) + nums[i])
             return memo[i]